Written ByRenan França

 A Columbia Business School, Executive Education provides the corporate entrepreneurship course that gives executives strategies and tools for driving growth within organizations.

 The University of British Columbia course taught by professors from the renowned MFA program and international best-selling authors is prepared to help struggling writers to unlock their creativity.
-In this course, learners are provided with writing exercises, examples from published novels, feedbacks, and discussion with fellow writers.
+In this course, learners are provided with writing exercises, examples from published novels, feedback, and discussion with fellow writers.

-Some of the best Free Courses:
+Some of the best Free Courses on edX:

 Babson College’s Business & Management free course is geared towards teaching how to analyze business opportunities by decision-makers and businesses in securing funding and financial viability.
 The course is free but offers a verified certificate at the price of $199.